Many people experience occasional eye twitching. Also known as myokymia, eyelid twitches usually aren’t a cause for concern.

 Sometimes, treatment includes only lifestyle changes, such as:

 - Ensuring you get enough hours of sleep

 Botulinum Toxin (Botox)

-The muscles around the eye are injected with botulinum toxin when eye twitching is chronic and uncomfortable.
-This paralyzes the muscles so they are no longer able to contract and twitch.
+Botulinum toxin (Botox) prevents eyelid spasms by relaxing the facial muscles.
+Your doctor can inject Botox into the muscles around your eye if the twitching is chronic and uncomfortable.
+This paralyzes the muscles so they can no longer contract and twitch.

-For some people, eye twitching requires a surgical procedure called myectomy.
-This involves removing some of the muscles and nerves in the eyelids.
+For some people, eye twitching requires a surgical procedure called a myectomy.
+This involves removing some muscles and nerves in the eyelids.

-Eye drops are effective for easing twitching, especially when the condition is directly related to dry eye.
+Eye drops, or artificial tears, are effective for easing twitching, especially when the condition is directly related to dry eye.
 Eye drops are available over the counter, but your doctor might also recommend specific types of drops if you suffer from chronic dry eyes.

 What Conditions Can Make Eye Twitches Worse?